 3. Rent an Apartment or Suite

 Family Vacation Critic reader Gone with the Family suggests renting an apartment or oversized suite for your next vacation.
 These units usually feature full kitchens for cooking meals and storing snacks, and they also provide much more space than a standard guest room.
-Most lodges, from low-budget motels (Blue Moon Motel in Niagara Falls) to top-dollar resorts (Westin Ka'anapali Ocean Resort Villas in Maui), offer suites, and though they cost more than standard rooms, you'll likely save a few hundred dollars, especially if you're traveling with a big group.
-Plus, going out to eat every day gets old, fast -- you'll appreciate a few home-cooked meals while you're away!
+Most lodges, from low-budget motels to top-dollar resorts, offer suites, and though they cost more than standard rooms, you’ll likely save a few hundred dollars, especially if you’re traveling with a big group.
+Plus, going out to eat every day gets old, fast — you’ll appreciate a few home-cooked meals while you’re away!

 4. Book Early

-It's never too early to start thinking about your next family adventure.
+It’s never too early to start thinking about your next family adventure.
 Many hotels and all-inclusive resorts offer early-bird incentives.
-The Hilton Garden Inn Cleveland Downtown, for example, is offering up to 25 percent off rates for those who make their room reservations for 2013 in advance.
-All Great Wolf Lodge Resorts, including locations in the Poconos, Wisconsin Dells and Niagara Falls, are offering up to 20 percent off fall and winter reservations.
-Keep an eye out for other great promotions on Family Vacation Critic's Deals page.
+Book six months to a year in advance, and you could save hundreds.
+Keep an eye out for other great promotions on Family Vacation Critic’s Deals page, as well.